linode/docs/docs/email/clients/installing-roundcube-on-ubuntu-14-04.md

 # Removing the Installer Directory

-1. Delete the `/var/www/roundcube/installer` directory, which contains the web page files we just used to configure Roundcube.
+1. Delete the `/var/www/roundcube/installer` directory, which contains the web page files we just used to configure Roundcube:

         sudo rm -rf /var/www/roundcube/installer

 While Roundcube automatically disabled the installer functionality within its configuration file, deleting the installer directory adds another layer of protection against intruders.

-## Taking Roundcube for a Test Drive
+## Verifying your Roundcube Installation

 1. Navigate to `https://webmail.example.com` and log in using the your email account's username and password.